noir-lang/noir/README.md

 verifying circuits.
 We have reached the milestone where a fairly non-trivial program can be compiled and proved with the new PLONKY2 backend.

-In order to check this for yourself follow these steps:
+In order to check this for yourself follow these steps.
+If you have NixOS, setup is slightly easier:

+1. Checkout this repo and the `plonky2` branch
+2. Issue `direnv allow` to get the context set up
+3. Run `cargo test zk_dungeon`

+If you have another Linux, you need to make sure you have the right version of
+Rust:

 1. Checkout this repo and the `plonky2` branch
 2. Make sure you have `rustup` installed